 “We are thrilled to hear about your positive experience with our team.
 Our goal is to provide the very best patient care available, and we appreciate you taking the time to share your experience.”

-Bottom line: you’ve got to be proactive and have a mechanism in place so your patients can go online and leave positive reviews whether it’s through reputation review or social media sites.
+Bottom line: you’ve got to be proactive and have a mechanism in place so your patients can go online and leave positive reviews, whether it’s through reputation reviews or social media sites.
 You might use an email newsletter or a text alert system.
-For our clients, we find a feedback page is the most effective solution, with random signs in the office directing patients there.
-Our physician clients also carry little cards around and hand them to patients who seem favorable to leaving positive feedback.
+We find a feedback page is the most effective solution for our clients, with random signs in the office directing patients there.
+Our physician clients also carry little cards around and hand them to patients who seem favorable to leave positive feedback.
 Do what works best for you.

 4. Social Media Reviews Make All the Difference

 The good news is that patient reviews on social media are often more visible than reviews on sites like Yelp and Vitals.
 The fact is that many people visit Facebook daily (typically morning, noon, AND night), and they don’t necessarily check out Yelp every day.

 Being active and IN social media will:

 - Strengthen patient engagement (allow you to have conversations with your patients that you wouldn’t normally have)